yeasy/learning_pickleball/en/appendix_comparison.md

 - Practice drop shots: Increase drop shot training to over 50% of your practice
 - Learn "patience": Pickleball points often come from wearing down your opponent's patience

-**Challenge 2: Lack of Wrist Stability**
+**Challenge 2: Different Power Source — Forearm Rotation vs. a Stable Paddle Face**

-In badminton, wrist flexibility is important (creating quick slice shots).
-In pickleball, the wrist needs to be more stable to maintain ball control.
+A common misconception is that badminton power comes from a "wrist snap."
+Biomechanics research shows that badminton's explosive power comes mainly from **shoulder internal rotation plus forearm pronation**, with the wrist held relatively stable — not a snap.
+Pickleball, by contrast, wants an even **firmer wrist and a shorter, more controlled motion**, especially at the net; excessive forearm/wrist rotation sacrifices paddle-face stability and placement.

 **Conversion Strategy:**
 - Wrist stability exercises: Do grip strength training and wrist strengthening exercises
-- Change grip: Use a more stable continental grip rather than a badminton-style grip
+- Change grip: Use a more stable continental (neutral) grip rather than a badminton-style grip (continental at the net; you may rotate slightly toward an eastern grip for forehand topspin drives — see Chapter 3)
 - Feel paddle face stability: In multi-ball practice, emphasize stable paddle face control rather than wrist flexibility

 **Challenge 3: Body Position Adjustment**